apudasgupta/spring-boot-microservices/README.md

 # spring-boot-microservices
 Spring Boot Microservices using Eureka for Service Discovery

-This is a sample work to demonstrate Micrservice Registration and Discovery - using Eureka in Spring Boot Project.
+This is a sample work to demonstrate Microservice Registration and Discovery - using Eureka in Spring Boot Project.

 It contains 4 separate Spring Boot Maven Projects.
 1) My-Microservice-1 : run on port 8091